Keeping Your Eye on the Ball: Trajectory Attention in Video Transformers: Related Work

 \section{Related Work}

 \paragraph{Video representations and 3D-CNNs.} Hand-crafted features were originally used to convert video data into a representation amenable to analysis by a shallow linear model.
 Such representations include SIFT-3D~\cite{Scovanner07}, HOG3D~\cite{klaser2008spatio}, and IDT~\cite{wang2013action}.
 Since the breakthrough of AlexNet~\cite{Krizhevsky12} on the ImageNet classification benchmark~\cite{imagenet}, which demonstrated the empirical benefits of deep neural networks to learn representations end-to-end, there have been many attempts to do the same for video.
 Architectures with 3D convolutions---3D-CNNs---were originally proposed to learn deep video representations~\cite{Tran15}.
 Since then, improvements to this paradigm include the use of ImageNet-inflated weights~\cite{I3D}, the space-time decomposition of 3D convolutions~\cite{P3D, tran2018closer, xie2018rethinking}, channel-separated convolutions~\cite{Tran_2019}, non-local blocks~\cite{XiaolongWang18}, and attention layers~\cite{doubleattention}.
+Optical flow-based pooling can be used instead of temporal convolutions to improve the representation's robustness to camera and object motions \cite{afouras2020self}.
+Our approach shares this motivation.